 Bad Character Heuristic

 The idea of bad character heuristic is simple.
 The character of the text which doesn’t match with the current character of the pattern is called the Bad Character.
 Upon mismatch, we shift the pattern until –

 - he mismatch becomes a match

-2) Pattern P move past the mismatched character.
+- Pattern P moves past the mismatched character.

 Case 1 – Mismatch become match

-We will lookup the position of last occurrence of mismatching character in pattern and if mismatching character exist in pattern then we’ll shift the pattern such that it get aligned to the mismatching character in text T.
+We will lookup the position of the last occurrence of the mismatched character in the pattern, and if the mismatched character exists in the pattern, then we’ll shift the pattern such that it becomes aligned to the mismatched character in the text T.

 Explanation: In the above example, we got a mismatch at position 3.
 Here our mismatching character is “A”.
 Now we will search for last occurrence of “A” in pattern.
 We got “A” at position 1 in pattern (displayed in Blue) and this is the last occurrence of it.
 Now we will shift pattern 2 times so that “A” in pattern get aligned with “A” in text.

 Case 2 – Pattern move past the mismatch character

 We’ll lookup the position of last occurrence of mismatching character in pattern and if character does not exist we will shift pattern past the mismatching character.

-Explanation: Here we have a mismatch at position 7.
+Here we have a mismatch at position 7.
 The mismatching character “C” does not exist in pattern before position 7 so we’ll shift pattern past to the position 7 and eventually in above example we have got a perfect match of pattern (displayed in Green).
-We are doing this because, “C” do not exist in pattern so at every shift before position 7 we will get mismatch and our search will be fruitless.
+We are doing this because “C” does not exist in the pattern so at every shift before position 7 we will get mismatch and our search will be fruitless.

 In the following implementation, we preprocess the pattern and store the last occurrence of every possible character in an array of size equal to alphabet size.
 If the character is not present at all, then it may result in a shift by m (length of pattern).
 Therefore, the bad character heuristic takes time in the best case.

 pattern occurs at shift = 4